sr320/LabDocs/protocols/ProteinprepforMSMS.md

 12) Prepare LysC by adding 450ul nanopure to 2AU vial.
 This creates a 2ug/ul concentration of LysC.
 Make 20ul aliquots and store in -80C.

-13) Add 1.65ul LysC (1:30 enzyme:protein ratio) for 100ug of protein you have in each sample.
+13) Add 1.65ul LysC (1:30 enzyme:protein ratio) for 100ug of protein you have in each sample, vortex.
 (LysC cleaves at C-terminus of R and K, like trypsin, but works well in 6M urea.)

 14) Incubate 1 hour, room temperature